CTR-BFX/2019-PlacentalBiologyCourse/README.md

 ## An introduction to RNA-Seq ##

+What is RNA sequencing?
+From Sequencer to gene counts
+ - Lecture 1:
+ - Practical 1:

+From Gene counts to differential expression analysis
+ - Lecture 2:
+ - Practical 2:

+Practical 3:
 ### Objective for the practical ###

 - To learn about how to process, analyse and interpret RNA-Seq data